jglanz/AMD_OC_Ryzen/README.md

 using a Ryzen 9 CPU such as a 3950X.
 The contents work with either Mojave or Catalina.
 The intended SMBIOS is iMacPro1,1, although provisions are available for running MacPro7,1, which will be described below.

-This repository is only designed for the OpenCore bootloader.
+This repository is only designed for OpenCore bootloader.
 OpenCore is best updated via Pavo's OCBuilder app (https://github.com/Pavo-IM/ocbuilder/releases).
-Accordingly, specific files compiled during an OC build will not be necessarily updated in this repository, but will be temporarily present to fascilitate creation of an EFI folder (v056 as of 3/1/2020).
+Accordingly, once you have a working EFI boot folder based on this repository, you can update various components of it as you see fit based on OCBuilder, keeping in mind not to over write files or folders unique to this build.
+If updated, please study the Docs to see if the structure of the config.plist file needs to be changed (this respository will attempt to be current with the most stable release).
+Keep in mind that OpenCore is evolving, and consequently, new versions can substantially effect the overall structure and functioning of the presently used config.plist file.

+The present EFI folder is accurate as of 3/1/2020, v056.
+Since the same version number can exist over a brief period of time until the final released version of that same number, it is best to reference a date with respect to the version being discussed.

 This repository will attempt to keep an up-to-date basics (ACPI and Kexts) of an EFI folder that will work on an established computer.
-For details regarding how to setup OpenCore, how to create a bootable installation, how to trouble shoot errors, how to optimize your sysstem and so forth, please see the AMD-OSX/AMD-Vanilla repository at https://github.com/AMD-OSX/AMD_Vanilla/tree/master and https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/ for loads of details.
+However, for details regarding how to setup OpenCore, how to create a bootable installation, how to trouble shoot errors, how to optimize your system and other related matters, please see the AMD-OSX/AMD-Vanilla repository at https://github.com/AMD-OSX/AMD_Vanilla/tree/master and in particular, https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/ for loads of helpful details.

-This repository will maintain the ACPI and Kexts folders along with the config.plist and config-Only-For-Storage.plist files.
-These need to be placed into an EFI folder which is located on the EFI partition of the boot drive (see Usage and Structure information below).
+The EFI folder in this repository should be placed on the EFI partition of your boot drive (see Usage and Structure information below).

-The Driver and Kext folders can have some of their components updated outside this repository by running OCBuilder and transferring the appropriate, newly udpated files to their respective folders.
-If updated, please study the Docs to see if the structure of the config.plist file has changed.
-OpenCore is evolving, and consequently, new versions can substantially effect the overall structure and functioning of the config.plist file.

 ### A) Contents

 #### 1 ACPI